Yuhan-Fei/SMRTnet/README.md

 - ‘Constrained by dependencies’ explains that, although a newer version is available, compatibility with other dependencies limits the update.

-:heavy_exclamation_mark: **Note:** We conducted usability tests of both installation methods with a diverse group of users to validate the setup process, and all participants were able to successfully install and run SMRTnet independently.
+:heavy_exclamation_mark: **Note:** We conducted usability tests of both installation methods with a diverse group of users to validate the setup process.
 The hardware and software details are listed below:

 |     GPUs     | Driver version | CUDA version| Stable version |  Latest version  |